mattermost/docs/source/install/cloud-changelog.md

 ## Release 2022-05-25

 ### Highlights
- - To make markdown features more accessible to less technical users, an Advanced Text editor was added with new shortcuts for preview, toggle formatter, opening the emoji picker, strike text, heading, ordered list, and unordered list.
+ - To make markdown features more accessible, an Advanced Text editor was added with new shortcuts to preview, open the emoji picker, strike out text, add headings, format numbered steps, add bullets, and hide the formatting options.

 ### Improvements